-- Extemporaneous Public Speaking Members learn how to think on their feet and make a case quickly and persuasively.
-Contestants are given 30 minutes to prepare a speech on one of three randomly selected agricultural topics.
-After delivering the speech, contestants are asked questions about their speech and topic.
-State winner advances to National competition that is held during the National FFA Convention the end of October.
-Dr. Kevin Williams of West Texas A&M University chairs this event. - Senior Prepared Public Speaking Each contestant writes and delivers a six to eight minute speech about a current agricultural subject of their choice.
+- Senior Prepared Public Speaking Each contestant writes and delivers a six to eight-minute speech about a current agricultural subject of their choice.
 Contestants enter in one of six subject divisions based on speech content: animal science, plant science, natural resources, agribusiness, agricultural policy and agriscience.
 Participants are then scored based on the written speech, speech delivery and their answers to judges' questions.
 Participants advance from district to area to state in their respective division.
 Six division champions are chosen in the semifinal round at the state FFA convention in July and an overall champion is selected in the final round.
 The overall state winner advances to national competition that is held during the National FFA Convention in late October.
-Dr. Leslie Vann, Superintendent of Schools, Comfort ISD, chairs this event. - Junior Prepared Public Speaking Each contestant writes and delivers a five to seven minute speech about a current agricultural subject of their choice.
+Dr. Leslie Vann chairs this event. - Junior Prepared Public Speaking Each contestant writes and delivers a five to seven-minute speech about a current agricultural subject of their choice.
 Participants are evaluated and scored based on the written speech, speech delivery and their answers to judges' questions.
 Participants must be in 7th, 8th or 9th grade.
-Ms. Laura Moss of Stephenville chairs this event. - Soil Stewardship Prepared Public Speaking Contestants write and deliver a six to eight minute speech in accordance with the year's theme selected by the Texas State Soil and Water Conservation Board.
+Ms. Maggie Salem of Texas A&M University-Commerce chairs this event.

+• Soil Stewardship Prepared Public Speaking Contestants write and deliver a six to eight-minute speech in accordance with the year's theme selected by the Texas State Soil and Water Conservation Board.
 Prior to competition the speech must be presented to the local chapter and to at least one civic or school group if competing above the district level.
 Themes and other materials are made available through the Texas FFA Association's website.
-The state winner receives a \$3,000 scholarship, the runner up wins a \$2,000 scholarship and the third place winner receives a \$1000 scholarship.
+The state winner receives a \$3,000 scholarship, the runner up wins a \$2,000 scholarship and the third-place winner receives a \$1000 scholarship.
 All scholarships are sponsored by the Association of Texas Soil and Water Conservation Districts.
 Clyde Gottschalk of the Texas State Soil and Water Conservation Board chairs this event.